Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 Arrest / custody No No Yes, before custodial interrogation

-Key point: Even when Miranda does not apply, voluntary statements can still be used as evidence.
+Key point: Even when Miranda rights do not apply, voluntary statements can still be used as evidence.
+When in doubt, try to remain as quiet as possible until a lawyer is present.

-If police begin questioning you, use this language:
+If police begin questioning you, use this exact language:

 “I am invoking my right to remain silent.
 I want a lawyer.
 I do not consent to any questioning or searches.”